 Do Parking Tickets Affect Insurance?

-The good news is that just one parking ticket is unlikely to affect your insurance rate.
+In the eyes of your insurer, a parking ticket isn’t as serious as a speeding ticket.
+Just one parking ticket probably won’t affect your insurance rate.
 However, if you rack up a string of parking tickets, that could be a different story.

 Fighting a Parking Ticket